Hello, Thanks for getting to this corner of the weblog 🙂

 What I’m doing

-I’m currently helping to lead innovation in digital newsgathering at the BBC Academy College of Journalism, part of a small team who develop and deliver training and strategy around the future of journalism and social media.
+I’m currently helping to lead innovation in digital newsgathering at the BBC Academy College of Journalism, part of a small team who develop strategy and deliver training around the future of journalism and social media.

-Amongst that, I’m looking after aspects of strategy and development for BBC Radio 1′s newsroom.
+As part of that, I’ve looked after aspects of strategy and development for BBC Radio 1’s newsroom.

 How I got here